marymafa/marymafa.github.io/_posts/2017-11-29-Record-collection.md

 In my  first test statement i said if  property(prop) is tracks but the album doesn't have aproperty, create an empty array before adding the new value to the album's corresponding property.

+On my second statement i said if value is empty(""), delete the given property(prop) from the album.

+On My third statement i said if property(pro) is  not tracks then update  or set the value for the record albulm's property.

+and my last statement i said If prop is "tracks" and value isn't empty (""), push the value onto the end of the album's existing tracks array.